 - Fold the cloth to cover the top and close it.

 - Place a plate weighted down with 2-3 cans.
-(Approx. 2-3 pounds of weights)
+(Approx. 2-3 pounds of weight)

 - Set the filled mold in a pot or bowl large enough to hold the mold and the weighted dish on top.